dzackgarza/Notes/Research/Reading Notes/3-12-18 Reading Notes.md

 For a discrete group $G$, we have $BG = K(G,1)$, so that $\pi_1(BG) = G$ and $\pi_k(BG) = 0$ for $k \neq 1$.

 *Question: what is a principal bundle?
-According to wikipedia, any G-principal bundle is a pullback of $EG \to BG$.*
+According to Wikipedia, any G-principal bundle is a pullback of $EG \to BG$.*

 Note that contractibility of $EG$ shows that $BG$ is $K(G, 1)$.